Minneapolis Hip Replacement Lawyers

-GoldenbergLaw has been fighting for the rights of those injured by defectively designed metal-on-metal hip implants for over 30 years.
+At GoldenbergLaw, PLLC, our Minneapolis defective hip replacement lawyers have been fighting for the rights of those injured by defectively designed metal-on-metal hip implants for over 30 years.
 We understand the inherent complexities of these types of litigations and know how to handle your claim.
-We will work with you to not only seek the compensation you deserve, but also to restore your quality of life.
+We can work with you to not only seek the compensation you deserve, but also to restore your quality of life.

 - DePuy ASR